CodeMaster7000/Meal-Selector/README.md

 - `requests` module (can be installed simply with `pip install requests`)
 - Python 3

-Huge thanks to TheMealDB or making this repo possible!
+Huge thanks to TheMealDB or making this repository possible!
 The API is 100% free to use and doesn't even require an API key.

 ## Implementation